rugwizangoga/Todo-list-app/README.md

 # 📖 [Todo list App] <a name="about-project"></a>

 Todo list App is a simple web app that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete, delete a task or add a new task and you can even clean all of the completed tasks if you want. you can watch this [video](https://www.youtube.com/watch?v=AcUd-_Yjjqg) for further demonstration of how the app works
+It simply lists the things that you need to do and allows you to mark them as complete, delete/Edit a task or add a new task and you can even clean all of the completed tasks if you want. you can watch this [video](https://www.youtube.com/watch?v=AcUd-_Yjjqg) for further demonstration of how the app works

 ## 🛠 Built With <a name="built-with"></a>